 From speedboat racing to BMW cars

-Dieter Quester in BMW at the 24 Hours of Spa endurance championship race
+Dieter Quester pictured in a BMW during the Spa 24 Hours

 Dieter Quester has competed in only one Formula 1 Grand Prix